olekukonko/ArrayQuery/benchmarks/README.md

 #ArrayQuery benchmarks
-To benchmark get a fresh forp from aterrien/forp and forp-ui from aterrien/forp-ui Install forp and put forp-ui into the ArrayQuery folder on your server.
+* get a fresh [forp](https://github.com/aterrien/forp) and [forp-ui](https://github.com/aterrien/forp-ui)
+* Install forp and put forp-ui into the ArrayQuery folder on your server.